History of the Staten Island Railway: Improvements

 On December 12, 1911, following a series of hearings held between October 30 and December 4, the PSC ruled that grade crossings on Staten Island had to be protected.
-The hearings had been held following a petition made by residents of Prince Bay and Pleasant Plains after two boys were seriously injured when a train struck a stagecoach they were riding at the Sharrot Avenue crossing in Pleasant Plains.
-The PSC ordered that, as of March 15, 1912, gates had to be placed at Centre Street in Clifton, Sea View Avenue and Garretson Avenue in Dongan Hills, at Rose Avenue in New Dorp, at Giffords Lane in Great Kills, at Huguenot Avenue in Huguenot, at Prince Bay Avenue in Prince Bay, and at Amboy Road in Pleasant Plains on the Perth Amboy Division.
+The hearings had been held following a petition made by residents of Prince Bay and Pleasant Plains after two boys were seriously injured when a train struck a stagecoach they were riding at the Sharrott Avenue crossing in Pleasant Plains.
+The PSC ordered that, as of March 15, 1912, gates had to be placed at Centre Street in Clifton, Seaview Avenue and Garretson Avenue in Dongan Hills, at Rose Avenue in New Dorp, at Giffords Lane in Great Kills, at Huguenot Avenue in Huguenot, at Seguine Avenue (Prince Bay Avenue) in Prince Bay, and at Amboy Road in Pleasant Plains on the Perth Amboy Division.
 In addition, the SIRT and SIR were required to have signal bells placed at Fisher Avenue in Tottenville, at Old Mill Road in Richmond Valley, Annadale Road in Annadale, and Ocean Avenue in New Dorp on the Perth Amboy Division, and have a flagman placed at each of these crossings from 7 a.m. to 7 p.m..
 A flagman also had to be in place at the crossing at Main Street in Tottenville at all times.
-The PSC also ordered that, as of January 15, 1912, gates had to be installed at Newark Avenue and Douglas Avenue in Elm Park, and at Central Avenue in Mariners' Harbor on the North Shore Division, and at Tompkins Avenue in Fort Wadsworth, St. Mary's Avenue, Clifton Avenue, and Pennsylvania Avenue in Rosebank, Maple Avenue in Clifton, and Wave Avenue and Prospect Street in Stapleton on the South Beach Division.
+The PSC also ordered that, as of January 15, 1912, gates had to be installed at Newark Avenue and Morningstar Road in Elm Park, and at Central Avenue in Mariners' Harbor on the North Shore Division, and at Tompkins Avenue in Fort Wadsworth, St. Mary's Avenue, Clifton Avenue, and Pennsylvania Avenue in Rosebank, Maple Avenue in Clifton, and Wave Street and Prospect Street in Stapleton on the South Beach Division.
 In addition, signal bells had to be installed at Chestnut Avenue in Clifton on the South Beach Division, and Granite Avenue in Elm Park on the North Shore Division.

 In May 1912, work began on the installation of the new signaling system between Clifton Junction and Pleasant Plains.
 In order to allow for the installation of the new signaling, the experimental Lacroix automatic signaling system, which had been installed between Dongan Hills and Grasmere, would be removed.